 If your new roof is damaged and you can make use of any of your warranties, you don’t your contractor to just put a second layer of shingles on your roof.
 To begin with, a second layer isn’t going to make your roof any more waterproof.
 The underlayments provide all the additional waterproofing you may need, and you can’t have those with a second layer of shingles.

 Additionally, a second layer of shingles will lessen the lifespan of your roof because the shingles will be causing damage to your first layer of shingles.
 Shingles, afterall, are not designed to have a second layer of shingles on them!
 And your roof isn’t designed to have two layers of shingles either.
 That much stress and pressure may damage your frame or roof rafter system.
 That second layer will also make it impossible to see any damage your first layer is experiencing.
 So, don’t both and go the route of a full replace, or just have the defective or poorly installed shingles replaced.

 No matter what you do to pay for your roof replacement, make sure that when you need a roof replacement you get one!
 You can’t afford to delay replacing your roof because it’s far too important to delay.
 Damaged insulation, drywall, paint, or an electrical system will only add to the cost of replacing your roof!
 If you only spot repair your roof you’ll only be delaying the inevitable, so it’s best to just go the replacement route than throw money away doing spot repairs.
-Luckily, if you work with Proven Roofing, you can rest easy knowing that you’ll be working with a company that provides the perfect marriage of quality materials and quality workmanship!
+Luckily, if you work with Proven Contracting, you can rest easy knowing that you’ll be working with a company that provides the perfect marriage of quality materials and quality workmanship!